 - Escalate: If necessary, the next team takes the logged data and continues with the diagnosis process, and, if this next team can’t diagnose the incident, it escalates to the next team.

 - Communicate: The team regularly shares updates with impacted internal and external stakeholders.

 - Investigation and diagnosis: This continues on until the nature of the incident is identified.
 Sometimes teams bring in outside resources or other department members in to consult and assist with the resolution.

 - Resolution and recovery: In this step, the team arrives at a diagnosis and performs the necessary steps to resolve the incident.
-Recovery simply implies the amount of time it may take for operations to be fully restored, since some fixes (like bug patches, etc.) may require testing and deployment even after the proper resolution has been identified.
+Recovery simply implies the effort it may take for service to be fully restored, since some fixes (like bug patches, etc.) may require testing and deployment even after the proper resolution has been identified.

 How to get started with incident management in Jira Service Management